saccharis/SACCHARIS_2/README.md

 ## Beta information

-SACCHARIS 2.0 is currently under active development and is currently in closed beta.
+SACCHARIS 2.0 is currently under active development and is currently in open beta.
-Public release will be available through the bioconda channel of the conda package manager fall 2022.
-If you would like to participate in the beta, please contact us.
+Public release is available through the bioconda channel of the conda package manager.

 ## Citation